-Making custom three piece wheels is a lengthy process so in this post I’m going to brake it down step by step and provide a hopefully handy reference guide for you to make your own.
+Making custom two-piece wheels is a lengthy process so in this post I’m going to brake it down step by step and provide a hopefully handy reference guide for you to make your own.

 DISCLAIMER: I am by no way warrantying or providing any form of guarantee, advice or even suggesting you should build these wheels.
 These wheels will absolutely not be road worthy and are purely for show purposes only.

 In this post I will be focusing on putting Peugeot 15″ 205/309 1.9 GTi Speedline faces into BMW 17″ Split Rims Barrels but the process should be the same for most cars.
 As per the previous disclaimer: Anything you build is your responsibility and I am not liable for any damages or harm caused by you tinkering.
 Still, that said, tinker on brother =D.

 - Peugeot 205/309 GTi 15″ wheels (ideally 5 but 4 will do it), wheels must be tyre free.